 - 14th Annual Winter Leadership Conference, American Bankruptcy Institute, December 5 – December 7, 2002.
 Topic: Intellectual Property and Intangible Assets: Primer on Identification, Lien Perfection, Licensing & Sales (Tucson).

 - 2nd Annual E-Commerce and Technology Law Institute, Michigan ICLE, June 19, 2002.
 Topic: Strategic Issues in Technology Alliances: Rewards, Risks and Ruin (Ann Arbor, MI).

 - Advanced Forum on Software Licensing and Distribution, American Conference Institute, November 29, 2001 – November 30, 2001.
 Topic: ASP and Outsourcing Agreements (New York).

 - 1st Annual E-Commerce and Technology Law Institute, Michigan ICLE, June 13, 2001 Topic: IP Implications in Business Deals Involving Technology (Ann Arbor, MI).

-Michael is the co-author of the chapter on “Modification, Assignment and Delegation” for the treatise, Michigan Contract Law.
+Michael is the author of the chapter on “Modification, Assignment and Delegation” for the Third Edition of the treatise, Michigan Contract Law.
 He also publishes a regular column called the Technology Corner in the Michigan Business Law Journal, including the following articles:

 - The Internet of Things Fall 2015